Tom Daxon

-Thomas E. Daxon (born December 19, 1947) is an American businessman and politician from Oklahoma.
-Daxon has held numerous positions with the Oklahoma state government, including being elected Oklahoma State Auditor and Inspector in 1978 and serving as the Oklahoma Secretary of Finance and Revenue under Governor of Oklahoma Frank Keating.
+Thomas E. Daxon (December 19, 1947 – November 2, 2022) was an American businessman and politician from Oklahoma.
+Daxon had held numerous positions with the Oklahoma state government, including being elected Oklahoma State Auditor and Inspector in 1978 and serving as the Oklahoma Secretary of Finance and Revenue under Governor of Oklahoma Frank Keating.
 He was the Republican nominee for governor in the 1982 election, ultimately losing to Democratic incumbent George Nigh.

 Education and early career

 A native of Oklahoma City, Daxon earned his bachelor's degree in economics from Oklahoma State University (OSU) in 1970 and received his master's degree in geography from OSU in 1977.
 While in college, Daxon became an activist for the Oklahoma Republican Party.
 He served as the president of the Oklahoma State University College Republicans.

-After graduating from OSU, Daxon served two years on the staff of Campus Crusade for Christ before returning to OSU to obtain a masters degree.
+After graduating from OSU, Daxon served two years on the staff of Campus Crusade for Christ before returning to OSU to obtain a master's degree.
 In 1975 he moved to Sand Springs, Oklahoma, and joined the Tulsa-based CPA firm of Hurdman and Cranstoun as an auditor.